 Powledge Guards Unaware of the Law

-Your Texas Pack led me into a similar direction [that I was already on] that will support my contentions and add fuel to the fire I have started.
+Your Texas Pack will support my contentions and add fuel to the fire I have started.
 You participate in the same practice I do and have been doing since 2010.
 I apply the law in my grievances.
 I apply PD-22 in correlation to ED-02.01 and apply the facts of official misconduct that lands officials on administrative probation or suspended 30, 60, or 90 days.
 I applaud your practice.
 I appreciate your action, and your newsletter gives me hope that I am not alone in fighting this Goliath that has no moral value.
 Thank you for your presence and participation.

-I am on Powledge Unit after fighting my way to here via Boyd and Beto Units where I still have civil actions pending at each unit.
+I am on Powledge Unit after fighting my way to here via Bother units where I still have civil actions pending.
 But this unit enjoys retaliating against you for your protected right to file grievances or complain.
 Standards for prison operations in this country are made by the American Correctional Association (ACA), and ACA Standard 4-4274 states I have a protected right to complain about my conditions and official misconduct without fear of retaliation, but the guards don't know that it exists in ATC Rules.
 See ATC-040.
 It has been my safety beacon in many grieves.

 The state works off the ignorance of inmates — our comrades so to speak.
 I am requesting that you keep doing what you do and teach the prisoners.
 Inform them of their rights, privileges, immunities under the Constitution.
 Where the prisoners of Texas really need help is in statutory law.
 I am understanding that Administrative Code is where statutory law lies, that governs jails and prisons.
 Texas prisoners in state facilities are not privy to these laws, so a prisoner cannot successfully litigate a case without an injury.
 An injury is not a prerequisite to 42 USC 1983.